flowcore-io/luttaka-open/README.md

-Luttaka is an open source application to manage tickets, networking and content at conferences.
+Luttaka is an open source application to manage tickets, networking and content at events.
 You can either use the official instance at luttaka.com, or deploy your own instance.

-# Basic features for conference participants
+# Basic features for event participants

 - Tickets
 - [ ] Buy ticket with credit/debit cards